+Why would companies choose to break up with employees like they were a bad blind date?
+In part, because they can.
 Your soon-to-be-former employer doesn’t have to be nice when they fire you.
-In most cases, they can let you go without notice or warning and tell you in any manner they choose.
+In most cases, they can let you go without notice warning and tell you in any manner they choose.

 Employer Termination Policies

-While an employer can fire you over the phone, or via text or email, this is not a typical company's policy.
+But will you be fired via phone or worse?
+In most cases, no. While an employer can fire you in any method they choose, this is not a typical company's policy.
 Most employers know that these methods of firing would hurt staff morale.
-Word of harsh firings can reverberate through an organization and impact productivity and retention of key employees.
+Word of harsh firings can reverberate through an organization and impact the productivity and retention of key employees.

 Typical Termination Process

-Almost all organizations do have a set process for discharging staff, which normally includes a meeting with a Human Resources or management representative who will go over benefits and any other conditions for your separation.
+Almost all organizations have a set process for discharging staff, which normally includes a meeting with a human resources or management representative who will go over benefits and any other conditions for your separation.

 Organizations also want solid documentation that you have received their notice of termination, such as a signed document or registered mail receipt.